How to find an architect

 Inquire about payment schedules.
 When are payments expected, and what are the milestones?
 This information is vital to manage your cash flow effectively during the project.

 Discuss additional costs.
 Often, projects incur expenses beyond the architect's fees.
-Clarify these potential extra costs, including those for planning permissions, feasibility studies, or any other professional services required.
+Clarify these extra costs, including those for planning permissions, feasibility studies, or any other professional services required.
+Read a detailed piece on architect fees in the UK in the current year.

 Comparing proposals and quotes